bolonobolo/bolonobolo.github.io/_posts/2019-12-30-Linux-shellcode-alphanumeric.md

 Not so much eh?!
 Ah and obviuosly don't forget that operands of these instructions (/r, imm8, imm32, disp8 and disp32) must also remain alphanumeric.
 It may make our task once again more complicated...<br>

 ## First alphanumeric instructions
-No panic, we can obtain a shellcode with a little of fantasy.<br>
+No panic, we can obtain a shellcode with a little of fantasy.
+The simple idea behind is to store all that we need on the stack and lastly use the POPAD instruction to load the right things in the right places<br>
 For the lord of simplicity of our shellcode we'll take the simpliest Linux shellcode to manipulate, the ```execve()``` shellcode.<br>
 Our [shellcode](https://blackcloud.me/SLAE32-6/) should work for this purpose:
 ```nasm